SiliconLabs/bluetooth_applications/bluetooth_wireless_dtm/README.md

       ![result test](images/result_test.png)

  Enable the read feature for the DTM Result characteristic and get the result.
-To ensure the TX/RX function work properly, it is important for the value on both the receiver and transmitter to be identical.
+To ensure the TX/RX function works properly, it is important for the value on both the receiver and transmitter to be identical.